We may earn affiliate commissions for the recommended products. Learn more.

 Does Astrill VPN work in China?

-Astrill not only works in China, but it's also unofficially one of the most popular VPNs for bypassing the Great Firewall.
-It helps that Astrill runs a .onion version of their website, which is still accessible in China.
+Astrill not only works in China, but it's also considered one of the most popular VPNs for bypassing the Great Firewall.
+It helps that Astrill runs a .onion version of its website, which is still accessible in China.

 Finally, a large proportion of Astrill's server pool is based in Asia, which is ideal for users in China.